RobotnikAutomation/rbcar_sim/README.md

 It contains the launch and config files to launch Gazebo with the robot.

-## rbcar_robot_control

-It’s the robot’s Gazebo plug-in controller.
-It implements the control of the ackerman kinematics of the robot, controlling the traction and steering motors.
-This component publishes the robot’s odometry.

 ## rbcar_sim_bringup

 It contains several launch files in order to launch some or all the components of the robot.